• Skip to primary navigation

 Day 16

-Or stay at Tea nest this is located outside the town on a tea estate, with 3 rooms surrounded by tea gardens.
+Stay at Tea nest, located outside the town on a tea estate, with 3 rooms surrounded by tea gardens.

 Day 17

-Coonoor – Mc Iver, day to explore Coonoor and the tea gardens.
+Coonoor – A day to explore Coonoor and the tea gardens.

 Day 18